Janae Jefferson: Professional career

 Jefferson was the drafted fourth overall during the 2022 Athletes Unlimited Softball College Draft and made her professional debut on July 29, 2022.

 During the 2023 Women's Professional Fastpitch season in her first season with the Texas Smoke, she hit .438, with a .523 slugging percentage and a .580 on-base percentage, and helped lead the Smoke to the WPF playoffs in the team's first season.
 She was subsequently named the WPF Player of the Year and named to the All-WPF Team.
 During the playoffs, she hit .500, with nine hits, six runs scored, a home run and a stolen base.
 During game one of the championship series she went 4-for-4, with a home run, two singles and a double.
 She helped the Smoke win the inaugural WPF championship, and was named the Championship Series MVP.

+In December 2025, Jefferson signed with the Diablos Rojos del México of the Mexican Softball League ahead of the 2026 season.

 National team career

 On January 7, 2022, she was named a member of the United States women's national softball team for the 2022 World Games.
 In the gold medal game against Japan, with the bases loaded and two outs in the bottom of the second inning, Jefferson hit a bases-clearing double to left-center field to give USA a three-run lead, and help USA win a gold medal.
 She finished the tournament with a .333 batting average (3-for-9) with four runs batted in and three runs scored in five games.

 On August 31, 2023, she was named to the U.S. women's national team for the 2023 Pan American Games.
 Jefferson represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+At the 2026 USA Softball International Cup, Jefferson was named Most Valuable Offensive Player of the tournament as the United States won gold.